topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/>

 ## 4.3 Ready to Download FWDN
-Before executing FWDN, you must first transfer the image and FWDN tool you created after the build from Ubuntu (WSL2) to the Windows Environment.
+Before executing FWDN, transfer the image and tools created in the Ubuntu (WSL2) environment to the Windows environment.

 1. Unzip "output.fwdn.zip"